 While in Orkney I was module leader for a fourth-year module ‘Marine Archaeology and Heritage of Northern Scotland’ module.
 I also organised and helped deliver a number of Nautical Archaeology Society (NAS) courses including the development of three new Part III courses in Side Scan Sonar, Remote Operated Vehicle and Geographic Information Systems.
-Although I will be stepping down as a trustee of the NAS in November 2015 after six years on the committee, I continue to support the society as a tutor and member.
+Although I stood down as a trustee of the NAS in November 2015 after six years on the committee, I continue to support the society as a tutor and member.

-Formerly the co-coordinator of the Archaeomalacology Working Group, I recently organised the groups biennial meeting entitled ‘Methods in our Madness: Approaches in Archaeomalacology’, which was held in Orkney in April 2016 in conjunction with the Association for Environmental Archaeology spring conference and the Professional Zooarchaeology group meeting.
+Formerly the co-coordinator of the Archaeomalacology Working Group, I organised the groups biennial meeting entitled ‘Methods in our Madness: Approaches in Archaeomalacology’, which was held in Orkney in April 2016 in conjunction with the Association for Environmental Archaeology spring conference and the Professional Zooarchaeology group meeting.
 The meeting showcased ongoing archaeomalacological research from South Africa, the Maldives, India, the Near East, Europe and the North Sea, amongst others.